 "Elsa?"
 Anna spoke up again, "Do you want to make a rainbow?"

-"No," she answered firmly, with possession and hunger.
-Instead, Elsa sought direct contact with Anna's hand, gripping it under the door.
+"No," Elsa answered firmly, with possession and hunger.
+She instead gripped Anna's hand from under the door.

 End of Chapter 5